 The higher the knowledge management strategy implementation the higher the possibility that employees use more emerging technologies.

-Thesis 7 encapsulates the positive influence of emerging technologies on knowledge management.
-The volume of these technologies in use directly impacts the integration of knowledge management strategies and projects.

-Moreover, it influences the technological intensity of products, services, and corporate operational processes.
+Thesis 6 encapsulates the relationship between emerging technologies and knowledge management.
+The volume of these technologies in has relationship with the integration of knowledge management strategies and projects, and the technological intensity of products, services, and corporate operational processes.